AshishAcharya083/Nepali-Food-Recipes/README.md

 # nepali_food_recipes

-A new Flutter application ehich contains recipes of several foods all around the country.
+A new Flutter application which contains recipes of several foods all around the country.